 Mental health is an issue that has come increasingly to the fore of public attention in recent years.
 In recognition of previous generations being unwilling to talk about mental health difficulties, and in a committed attempt to comprehensively overcome what is such a complex health condition, mental health difficulties are now more openly discussed than ever before and new innovative treatment methods have emerged, such as psychotherapy clinics, where patients can undergo a wide range of treatment from a psychotherapist.

-Because anxiety and depression can emerge from a vastly different array of causes, and also show itself in various forms, psychotherapy is often described as the ‘talking therapy’ and is designed to give patients the ability to adapt to future difficult situations.
+Bipolar disorder is also characterized by various phases that reappear over and over again in the course of the illness.
+These are depressive and manic phases.
+Because anxiety and depression can emerge from a vastly different array of causes, and also show themselves in various forms, psychotherapy is often described as the ‘talking therapy’ and is designed to give patients the ability to adapt to future difficult situations.
 Lasting either for short-term, one-hour sessions, or taken more longer-term over months or years, therapy with a psychotherapist can either be one-to-one, in groups or pairs, or take the form of music, art or drama.

 What conditions can psychotherapy treat?